Animal Access Requirements

 Facility Orientation Tours

 Once all training and occupational health requirements have been met, and the individual is listed on an approved animal protocol, a facility orientation tour can be scheduled.
 The orientation tour is mandatory for facility access.
-The tour encompasses a walk through the animal facility and a review of the animal facility policies.
-This tour is conducted or coordinated by the Facility Managers.
+The tour encompasses a walk through the animal facility.
+The animal facility policies pertinent to facility use are available at Tour Information.
+These tours are coordinated or conducted by the Compliance/Technical Services Team Lead.
 All personnel, including Investigators, Post Docs, Graduate and Undergraduate students, must go through the mandatory orientation prior to facility access being granted.
 The tour should be scheduled as close to the actual initiation of animal studies as possible.